Ushuaïa Ibiza Beach Hotel

 Ushuaïa Ibiza Beach Hotel is a brand belonging to the Spanish Palladium Hotel Group.
 The brand was founded in 2011 after the meeting of Abel Matutes and Yann Pissenem.
-The brand includes 2 hotels: the first one is called The Ushuaïa Club and was opened in 2011 on the Balearic island of Ibiza.
-The second hotel, called The Ushuaïa Tower, opened a year later in 2012.
+The brand includes 2 hotels: The Ushuaïa Club and The Ushuaïa Tower.
 Both hotels are located in Platja d'en Bossa, Ibiza.

-The club has a capacity of over 7,000 people, and is one of the largest clubs in Ibiza.
-The club has hosted many notable DJs.
+The club has a capacity of 7,866 people, and is one of the largest clubs in Ibiza.
+The club has hosted a number of DJs.